 For vulnerabilities due to configuration errors, it provides the ability to run remediation scripts automatically upon detection of a violation, and automatically deploy standardized configuration updates to hundreds of devices.

 To address unauthorized changes including regressions, it provides configuration change monitoring and alerting.
 It can continuously audit routers and switches for compliance.
-It performs National Institute of Standards and Technology (NIST®) Federal Information Security Management Act (FISMA) and Defense Information Systems Agency (DISA®) Security Technical Implementation Guide (STIG) compliance reporting out-of-the-box.
+It performs the National Institute of Standards and Technology (NIST®), Federal Information Security Management Act (FISMA), and Defense Information Systems Agency (DISA®) Security Technical Implementation Guide (STIG) compliance reporting out-of-the-box.

 For the trial, a lightweight install can install and use SQL Server Express, but the database is limited to 10 gigabytes.

 SolarWinds NCM is more comprehensive than the other tools on the list, NCM has advanced options to create and monitor configuration policies and issues arising from them (issues most commonly arise when configurations are being changed).
 On top of that, it offers vulnerability scanning, as well a the ability to run remediation scripts automatically for configuration issues and roll out standardized configurations to hundreds of clients.
 Our choice as it’s the most comprehensive network scanning tool listed.
 Get 30 Day Free Trial: https://www.solarwinds.com/network-configuration-manager OS: Windows Server

 SolarWinds NCM is more comprehensive than the other tools on the list, NCM has advanced options to create and monitor configuration policies and issues arising from them (issues most commonly arise when configurations are being changed).
 On top of that, it offers vulnerability scanning, as well a the ability to run remediation scripts automatically for configuration issues and roll out standardized configurations to hundreds of clients.
 Our choice as it’s the most comprehensive network scanning tool listed.

 OS: Windows Server